iondrimba/rename-me/README.md

 # rename-me
-Rename files with version tag to optimize cache
+(not ready to use) Rename files with version tag to optimize cache